 Both these require a lot of skill and experience which most business owners won’t have.
 So I would recommend not going beyond 3 minutes.

-Now that this video compresses your value proposition into an easily consumable piece of content, it can be plugged in all places people are already finding you.
+Place this video in all places people are already finding you.
 Significantly increasing your chances of turning them into leads and sales.

 That way, you won’t have to make huge backend changes to start seeing results.